ceglabsagarshinde/COA1_GENE/Supplementary_Information_1/Readme.md

 # Supplementary Information 1
-We provided the supplementary information and figures, which are split into three groups due to the size restriction on github
+We provided the supplementary information and figures, which are split into five groups due to the size restriction on github